Approximation Schemes for Capacitated Clustering in Doubling Metrics: Introduction

 \subsection{Techniques}

-Our main technical contribution and the meat of the paper is Proposition~\ref{prop:main} which, interestingly, holds in any metric space.
-We first provide some intuition on how we use Proposition~\ref{prop:main}.
+Our main technical contribution and the meat of the paper is Proposition~\ref{prop:main} which, interestingly, holds in any metric space and so could perhaps be of use for solving the open problem of getting an $O(1)$-approximation for the problem in general metric spaces, or maybe more likely to obtain similar in other contexts like for planar graph inputs.
+We first provide some intuition on how we use Proposition~\ref{prop:main}, before describing what the proposition gives us.

-As discussed in for example~\cite{Cohen-Addad18}, the classic use of the quad-tree dissection or the split-tree decomposition of Arora~\cite{ARR98} and Talwar~\cite{Talwar04} does not work for the $k$-means objective (or the $k$-clustering problem for $p>1$).
-Their overall approach consists in recursively partitioning the input into regions and forcing the optimal solution to connect points in different regions through a set of \emph{portals} of size say $\rho^d$.
-This leads to a small-size interface between different regions (that could be enumerated in polynomial or quasi-polynomial time).
+To understand better our contribution, we quickly review the classic quad-tree dissection and split-tree decomposition techniques of Arora~\cite{ARR98} and Talwar~\cite{Talwar04}.
+The general ideas behind the decomposition consists in recursively partitioning the input into regions and forcing the optimal solution to connect points in different regions through a set of \emph{portals} of size say $\rho^d$.
+By doing so, one obtains small-size interfaces between regions that enables dynamic programming techniques.

-Then, for a point in a given region $R$ that is assigned to a center outside the region, the detour paid to connect the client to its center through the set of portals is $1/\rho$ times the diameter of $R$.
-The crux of the analysis is to show that the probability that a client $u$ and a facility $v$ at distance $d$ are in different clusters of diameter $D$ is roughly $d/D$.
-It follows that the expected detour becomes $(D/\rho) \cdot d /D$ and so at most $1/\rho$ times the distance between $u$ and $v$.
+Concretely, the technique ensures that for a client in a given region $R$ that is assigned to a center outside the region, the detour paid to connect the client to its center through the set of portals is $1/\rho$ times the diameter of $R$.
+The crux of the analysis is to show that the probability that a client $u$ and a facility $v$ at distance $\delta$ are in different clusters of diameter $D$ is roughly $\delta/D$.
+It follows that the expected detour becomes $(D/\rho) \cdot \delta /D$ and so at most $1/\rho$ times the distance between $u$ and $v$ in the original metric.
+Since this is the original cost of serving $u$ by $v$, the cost of the optimal solution that is forced to go through the portal is at most $(1+1/\rho)$ higher than the optimal solution that does not have to satisfy this constraint.
 This works fine when the distance is equal to the cost (namely when $p=1$).

-However, for $p=2$ the expected cost of the detour now becomes $(D/\rho)^2 \cdot d /D = D d/\rho^2$ and cannot be related to the original cost of $d^2$ if $D= \omega(d)$ and $\rho$ is assumed to be $o(n)$.
-This is one of the reason why no PTAS was known for the uncapacitated $k$-means problem until the work of~\cite{CAKM16,FRS16a}.
-Unfortunately, the algorithm of~\cite{CAKM16,FRS16a} is local search and it is easy to come-up with an instance where local search can have arbitarily bad approximation ratio.
+However, for $p=2$ or larger the expected cost of the detour now becomes $(D/\rho)^2 \cdot \delta/D = \delta D /\rho^2$.
+On the other hand, the original cost of serving $u$ by $v$ is $d^2$ and so, when $D= \omega(d)$, the detour incurred by going to the closest portal may be too expensive.
+This is one of the reasons why no PTAS was known for the uncapacitated $k$-means problem until the work of~\cite{CAKM16,FRS16a}.
+Unfortunately, the algorithm of~\cite{CAKM16,FRS16a} is local search and it is easy to come-up with an instance where local search can have arbitarily bad approximation ratio for the capacitated version of the problem.